-As your child continues to develop in sport, and especially as they begin to compete at a higher level, they are more likely to be tested as part of our anti-doping programme.
-It’s at this stage that you should take the time to speak to your child about doping and what it means to be a clean competitor.
+As rangatahi continue to develop in sport, and especially as they begin to compete at a higher level, they are more likely to be tested as part of our anti-doping programme.
+It’s at this stage that you should take the time to speak to them about doping and what it means to be a clean competitor.
 It’s also important to know that you may be asked to be a representative for your athlete in the testing process.

 Coaches and support personnel

 Coaches and athlete support personnel have a significant and influential role in supporting clean sport.
 Research has shown that the majority of athletes will seek information about anti-doping matters from a coach or support person before any other source.
 As someone athletes will rely on, you need to have a good understanding of anti-doping and how you can support your athletes to play clean.
 In particular: